iclr-blogposts/2023/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/MUNIT_LOSS.svg" class="img-fluid" %}

 MUNIT's loss function consists of two adversarial (GAN) <d-cite key="DBLP:conf/nips/GoodfellowPMXWOCB14"></d-cite> loss terms (see figure above) with several auxiliary reconstruction loss terms.
 To keep the notation simple, we combine all reconstruction terms into a joined reconstruction loss $ \mathcal{L}_{recon}(\theta_c, \theta_s) $, where $ \theta_c $ are the parameters of the *content* encoding/decoding networks and $ \theta_s $ are the parameters of the *style* encoding/decoding networks.
-We will only look at one of the two GAN losses in detail since they are symmetric and one is discarded entirely when MUNIT is used on a single domain in the fashion of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>.
+We will only look at one of the two GAN losses in detail since they are symmetric, and one is discarded entirely when MUNIT is used on a single domain in the fashion of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>.

 MUNIT's GAN loss term is